JuiceW4H/SAA/Simple Storage Service (S3).md

 * You can only use a custom domain with a bucket if the bucket name matches the domain.

 Best Practice for Static Website Hosting:
-* Reserve website names by creating S3 buckets using those names.
+	\* Reserve website names by creating S3 buckets using those names.

 Index Page/Document (Default page)
-- basically this page loads up when a page in the url is not specified.
+	\- basically this page loads up when a page in the url is not specified.
-- entry point to most websites.
+	\- entry point to most websites.

 Error Page/Document
-- used when something goes wrong.
+	\- used when something goes wrong.

 **2 Scenarios Perfect for S3:**
-**
-**

 1. Offloading
-	- offload static elements of a website to S3 by pointing said elements to their respective S3 object/s.
+	\- offload static elements of a website to S3 by pointing said elements to their respective S3 object/s.

-1. Out-of-Band pages**
+2. Out-of-Band pages
-**
-	- a method of accessing something that is outside of the main way.
+	\- a method of accessing something that is outside of the main way.

 **S3 Pricing Structure:**
-**
-**

 * Cost to store data
-	- per gigabyte month fee.
+	\- per gigabyte month fee.

-**
-**
 * Data transfer fee
-	- to transfer data in S3 is always free.
+	\- to transfer data in S3 is always free.
-	- to transfer data out of S3 there is a gigabyte charge.
+	\- to transfer data out of S3 there is a gigabyte charge.

-**
-**
 * Charge for a certain amount for requesting data (depends on the operation)

 S3 Pricing Reference: https://aws.amazon.com/s3/pricing/